Ingredient Comparison

 Sorghum Flour

-Oat Flour vs Sorghum Flour
+Oat Flour vs Sorghum Flour: differences, swaps, and listed uses

 Finely ground oats with a mild, slightly sweet flavor.
 Naturally gluten-free (if certified).
 Used in pancakes, muffins, cookies, and quick breads.

-3 substitutes available
+3 substitute options available

 A fine, mild-flavored gluten-free flour made from sorghum grain.
 Has a neutral flavor similar to all-purpose flour.
 Used in gluten-free baking blends.

-3 substitutes available
+3 substitute options available

 Key Differences